Writers' Building

-The Writers' Buildings or Mahakaran, often shortened to just Writers', was the official secretariat building of the state government of West Bengal in Kolkata, India.
-The 150-metre long building covers the entire northern stretch of the Lal Dighi or Red Lake at the centre of historic B.B.D.
+The Writers' Building or Mahakaran is the secretariat building of the state government of West Bengal in Kolkata.
+The 150-metre long building covers the entire northern stretch of Red Lake at the centre of historic B.B.D.
 Bagh, long considered as the administrative and business hub of the city.
-As a heritage building, it remains at a central place in Bengal's politics as a witness to Bengal's transformation and Indian independence movement.
+As a heritage building, it remains at a central place in Bengal's politics as a witness to Bengal's evolution and Indian independence movement.

-It originally served as the principal administrative office for writers (junior clerks) of the British East India Company (EIC).
-Designed by Thomas Lyon in 1777, the Writers' Building has gone through a long series of extensions over the centuries.
-Since India's independence in 1947, it housed the office of the Chief Minister of West Bengal, cabinet ministers and other senior officials, until 4 October 2013, when a major restoration of the building was announced.
-The majority of government departments were subsequently moved out to a new re-purposed building named Nabanna in Howrah on a temporary basis.
+Built as an office for East India Company writers (junior clerks) in 1777, the Writers' Building housed the provincial government of Bengal between 1937 and 1947, and the state government of West Bengal between 1947 and 2013, before being used for the role again since 2026.

 The building has been called a mini-township of sorts with a built-up area of around 550,000 square feet.
 Before the shifting of the state secretariat, the building housed 34 departments of the state government, and served as the office for approximately 6,000 employees.
-As of October 2020, the renovation of the building continues.
+As of October 2025, the renovation of the building continues.